Sharing the Exciting World of Kiting Since 1983

 1 - 3

-February 12-14 SKY CIRCUS ON ICE.
+February 15-17: Sky Circus on Ice.
 Billed as one of the Worlds largest kite festivals on a frozen lake.

 Lake Lawn Resort, Delavan, WI (website)

 This is a great event.
 We always enjoy flying with our neighbors in Canada.
 Canal Days is a wonderful festival in the heart of Port Colborne Canada.
 There is something for everyone.
-From a small carnival, live music, car/motorcycle show to kites to the main part of the festival the Large ship of the Great Lakes.
-There are also a few tall ships tossed in for fun.
 So grab your passport and head over for some good family fun and bring a kite to Port Colborne, Ontario Canada (website)

 See some of our past performances and more.